 Can I use almond flour and almond meal interchangeably?

 The best way to know is to read the recipe.
 Luckily nowadays, most recipe testers specify it in their recipes.
-The recipe for Honey-Sweetened Ricotta and Almond Polenta Cake is one that you can use either or.
+The recipe for Almond Ricotta Cake is one that you can use either or.
 And if you need an almond flour cake recipe from scratch, this is a great recipe to start with.

 Almond Flour Bread – Gluten-Free & Low-Carb